milonmaze/privacy-terms-observatory-beta/www.digitalocean.com/legal/trademark-notification-policy.md

 Trademark Notification Policy
 Trademark Notification Policy

-Last updated: December 20, 2019
+Last Updated on March 13, 2020

 If you are a trademark owner who believes that material being hosted by a DigitalOcean customer violates your trademark rights, you can send a notification of alleged infringement.
 To do so, please send a notice to the Designated Agent listed below that includes all of the following information: